Skip to content

 You can watch her opening remarks here.

-Ranking Member Shaheen concluded her remarks by highlighting the strategic importance of the ambassadorial nominations.
+Ranking Member Shaheen concluded her remarks by highlighting the need to counter China’s influence abroad.

 The Ranking Member’s remarks, as delivered, are below.